MicrosoftDocs/azure-docs/articles/sentinel/sap/deploy-data-connector-agent-container.md

     :::image type="content" source="media/deploy-data-connector-agent-container/finish-agent-deployment.png" alt-text="Screenshot of the final stage of the agent deployment.":::

-1. <a name=role></a>Deploying the SAP data connector agent requires that you grant your agent's VM identity with specific permissions to the Microsoft Sentinel workspace, using the **Microsoft Sentinel Business Applications Agent Operator** role.
+1. Deploying the SAP data connector agent requires that you grant your agent's VM identity with specific permissions to the Microsoft Sentinel workspace, using the **Microsoft Sentinel Business Applications Agent Operator** role.

     To run the command in this step, you must be a resource group owner on your Microsoft Sentinel workspace.
 If you aren't a resource group owner on your workspace, this procedure can also be performed after the agent deployment is complete.